14 of the Best Resources for Teaching Children to Code

 - Coding stretches minds: coding helps children develop fluidity in their thinking and become critical thinking trouble-shooters able to face a problem from different viewpoints.

-- Coding teaches perseverance: debugging (editing and improving) drives determination and resilience by teaching children to keep searching for a solution whenever they encounter an obstacle.
-It normalises mistake-making as learning.
+- Coding teaches perseverance: debugging (editing and improving) drives determination and resilience by teaching children to keep searching for a solution when they encounter an obstacle.
+It normalises mistake-making as a simple part of the learning process.

-- Coding builds literacies: coding is like learning a family of second languages and supports a range of processing skills.
+- Coding builds literacies: coding is like learning a second language and supports a whole range of processing skills.

-- Coding is a transferable: coding and maths go hand-in-hand but learning to code supports learning in subjects across the curriculum.
+- Coding is a transferable skill: coding and maths go hand in hand but learning to code supports learning in subjects across the curriculum not just maths.

-- Coding supports collaboration: teamwork and social skills can be developed through coding as it enables children to work creatively together.
+- Coding supports collaboration: teamwork and social skills can be developed through coding, enabling children to work creatively together.

 When taught properly, coding can be very engaging, teaching a range of skills in a relatable way but there aren’t many of us that are confident coders and teaching children to code is daunting.